 The table displays the suspension and expulsion rates at the school and throughout the state.
 Expulsions occur only when required by law or when all other alternatives are exhausted.
-Due to the COVID-19 pandemic, the 2019-2020 suspensions and expulsions rate data are not comparable to prior year data.
-Since there was no in-person learning for the entire 2019-2020 school year, it would be inappropriate to compare the suspensions and expulsions rates in the 2019-2020 school year to the rates in prior school years.
 Additionally, please note that the suspension and expulsion rate for the state was not available at the time of publication.